drmanishmewani/pima_indians_diabetes/README.md

 This project represents a **comprehensive machine learning study** to identify the best algorithm for diabetes screening.
 **10 different machine learning algorithms** from simple linear models to advanced ensemble methods were evaluated to find the optimal approach for early diabetes detection.

-**Early detection is crucial** - to prevents complications like heart disease, kidney failure, and blindness.
+**Early detection is crucial** - to prevents diabetes complications like heart disease, kidney failure, and blindness.
 Hence I focussed on getting 80% recall to catch at least 80% of diabetic patients (high sensitivity) while keeping false positives low.

-## Process
+# Process

 1. **Exploration** of the PIMA Indian Diabetes Dataset
       - Class imbalance (65% non-diabetic, 35% diabetic)